-They are totally different products, even though they come from the same Iberian pig, a unique species that is distinguished by its unique ability to infiltrate fat into the muscle.
-This means that both Iberian jamón and paleta are characterized by a tastier and more juicy meat, incomparable to any other ham on the market.
+They are completely different products, although they come from the same Iberian pig, a unique breed known for its exclusive ability to infiltrate fat into the muscle.
+This makes both Iberian ham and Iberian shoulder known for their tastier and juicier meat, incomparable to any other ham on the market.

-No one is better than the other, they are simply different.
-Whether it is better or worse, it will only depend on the taste of the diner or whether the piece is at its optimum curing point.
+Neither is better than the other; they are simply different.
+Whether one is better or worse will depend on the diner's taste or whether the piece is at its optimal curing point.
 What do we mean by the latter?
-Simply that, although if generally one prefers the ham shoulder (paleta) to the ham (jamón), it may be that on one occasion one also likes better the ham or vice versa.
-It’s like when we make a paella, and we always use the same ingredients, but for no apparent reason, one day we say, wau how delicious I got it today!
+Simply that, even if we prefer the shoulder to the ham, at a given moment, we might like the ham more, and vice versa.
+It's like when we make paella, and we always use the same ingredients, but for no apparent reason, one day we say, "Wow, it turned out really delicious today!"

-The Jamón experts also play with circumstantial factors to elaborate and cure each piece: the final weight of the animal, the percentage of the Iberian breed, the climate, etc. That’s why in Enrique Tomás we say that no two hams are the same, no two ham shoulders are the same either; let alone a jamón and a paleta.
+Master ham artisans also play with circumstantial factors to prepare and cure each piece: the final weight of the animal, the percentage of Iberian breed, the climate, etc. That's why at Enrique Tomás, we say that there are no two identical hams, nor two identical shoulders; not to mention a shoulder and a ham.

-In order to know which one to decide on, we are going to raise the characteristics of each one in order to know them better:
+To decide which one to choose, let's outline the characteristics of each one to get to know them better:

-Being both parts of the same Iberian pig, the jamón is the back leg of the animal and the ham shoulder paleta is the front leg.
+Being both parts of the same Iberian pig, the ham is the hind leg of the animal, and the shoulder is the front leg.

-Iberian jamón usually weighs between 7 and 8.5 kg approximately.
-The paleta weighs 4 to 5.5 kg instead.
-Since the morphology of the paleta is smaller, narrower and less rounded than that of the jamón, the In the premises of Enrique Tomás when someone says the word... are somewhat smaller and thinner as well.
-With regard to the length, the paleta measures between 60 and 75 cm compared to the 70 and 90 cm of the jamón.
+Iberian ham usually weighs approximately 7 to 8.5 kg.
+The shoulder, on the other hand, weighs from 4 to 5.5 kg.
+Since the morphology of the shoulder is smaller, narrower, and less rounded than that of the ham, the slices are somewhat smaller and thinner as well.
+Regarding length, the shoulder measures between 60 and 75 cm, compared to the ham's 70 to 90 cm.

-In our opinion this is the factor, even before the price, that differentiates both extremities more.
-It will therefore depend, and we insist on this, on the taste of the diner.
-In the case of the shoulder, as it is somewhat smaller than the ham, the meat is closer to the bone, which will facilitate the rapid absorption of the salt and the infiltrated fat.
-Hence, the more intense red colour of the shoulders than the red of the ham.
-At the same time this directly influences the taste, the fat is still in each slice, but its meat is more cured, and therefore its taste is more intense on the palate with respect to the ham.
+In our opinion, this is the factor that distinguishes both extremities the most, even more than price.
+It will depend, therefore, and we insist on this, on the diner's taste.
+In the case of the shoulder, being slightly smaller than the ham, the meat is closer to the bone, which facilitates the rapid absorption of salt and infiltrated fat.
+Hence, the more intense red color that shoulders tend to have compared to ham.
+This, in turn, directly influences the flavor; the fat is still present in each slice, but its meat is more cured, and therefore, its taste is more intense on the palate compared to ham.

-Bearing all the above in mind, it should now seem clearer why the price of Iberian jamón is higher than that of the paleta.
-It is not the quality that determines the price, but the size and curing time that a master A ham expert is an artisan in ham's world, a passionate pers... has invested in transforming a piece of meat into a gastronomic jewel such as an Iberian paleta or jamón.
-So now we will understand why 100% Iberian Bellota hams are the most expensive, not only because of the percentage of the breed but also because of the three years that the jamón experts have needed to achieve such exquisiteness.
+Taking into account all of the above, it should now be clearer why the price of Iberian ham is higher than that of the shoulder.
+It's not the quality that determines the price, but the size and curing time that a master ham artisan has invested in transforming a piece of meat into a gastronomic gem like an Iberian shoulder or ham.
+Thus, we now understand why 100% Iberian acorn-fed hams are the most expensive, not only due to the breed percentage but also because experts have taken three years to achieve such excellence.

-If there are more people at home or we are going to have many visits, the jamón would be more convenient.
-Certainly, we shall always take into account the daily or almost daily consumption of 150 gr. for the same reason as the ham shoulder.
-The consumption should not exceed three weeks, even less in summer.
+If there are more than three people or if we will have many guests, the ham serves its purpose better, but always taking into account daily or almost daily consumption of about 150g, for the same reason as the shoulder.
+Its shelf life should not exceed three weeks, even less in summer.

-It’s just a recommendation!
-There are coulours for every taste!!.
-Obviously, we can buy what we like the most.
-Likewise, there is another possibility, which Enrique Tomás recommends in these cases, and that is to order our piece already sliced and vacuum-packed in sachets.
-This way we will consume it only when we want and we will not have to be so aware of time.
+It's just a recommendation!
+Because there are different tastes.
+Likewise, there is another option, which we recommend at Enrique Tomás in these cases, and that is to order our piece already sliced and vacuum-packed.
+This way, we will consume it only when we feel like it and won't have to be so concerned about time.